This post may contain affiliate links.

 This pumpkin bread is made with simple ingredients, many of which you probably already have in your pantry.
 This recipe is also customizable and you can easily substitute other ingredients for what is listed here.
 (I’ll leave some suggestions next to each ingredient for substitutions!)

-- Spelt flour: I like using this type of flour for its nutritional profile, but you can substitute whole-wheat flour, white flour or a 1-1 gluten-free flour blend if needed.
+- Spelt flour: I like to use spelt flour, but you can substitute whole-wheat flour, white flour or a 1-1 gluten-free flour blend if needed.

 - Cocoa powder: a good quality cocoa powder will give you a better final result.